Temporary Event Notices

 As long as the above rules are followed, only the police or an Environmental Health Officer can intervene to stop an event authorised by a TEN from taking place.
 This is also the case for any changes to the arrangements for the event.
 The police and Environmental Health can only intervene where they believe that the event would undermine one or more of the licensing objectives.

-- Make the required payment via the Make an online payment page - choose 'Licensing Services' from the list on the right of the page, then 'Licensing', 'Temporary Events', and then 'Notice Fee' from the drop down menus.
+- Make the required payment via the Make an online payment page - choose 'Licensing Services' from the list on the right of the page, then 'Licensing', then 'Temporary Events', and then 'Notice Fee' from the drop down menus.

 - Email completed Temporary Event Notice form (136 KB) and proof of payment to firstname.lastname@example.org